tanishka1745/NotesAppBigOh/README.md

 A simple Notes App that allows users to create, edit, and delete notes with a beautiful, user-friendly interface.
 Each note consists of a title and content, and users can add colorful backgrounds to each note dynamically.

 # Features
-Create Notes: Users can add new notes by entering a title and content.
+Create Notes: Users can add new notes by entering a title and content. </br>
-Edit Notes: Users can modify the title or content of an existing note.
+Edit Notes: Users can modify the title or content of an existing note. </br>
-Delete Notes: Notes can be deleted through a confirmation dialog.
+Delete Notes: Notes can be deleted through a confirmation dialog. </br>
-Colorful Notes: Each note has a random background color generated dynamically.
+Colorful Notes: Each note has a random background color generated dynamically. </br>
-Custom Dialogs: A confirmation dialog pops up when trying to save or delete a note, ensuring the user’s intention is clear.
+Custom Dialogs: A confirmation dialog pops up when trying to save or delete a note, ensuring the user’s intention is clear. </br>
-Persistent Storage: Notes are stored in a local database using Room Database, ensuring data persistence even after the app is closed.
+Persistent Storage: Notes are stored in a local database using Room Database, ensuring data persistence even after the app is closed. </br>
-Rounded Card Views: Notes are displayed in card views with rounded corners for a modern look.
+Rounded Card Views: Notes are displayed in card views with rounded corners for a modern look.  </br>
-Material Design: The app follows Material Design principles for a clean and attractive interface.
+Material Design: The app follows Material Design principles for a clean and attractive interface.  </br>

 # Technologies Used
-Kotlin: The app is developed using Kotlin, leveraging its modern features and conciseness.
+Kotlin: The app is developed using Kotlin, leveraging its modern features and conciseness </br>
-Room Database: For storing the notes persistently.
+Room Database: For storing the notes persistently. </br>
-CardView: To display notes in rounded cards with shadow effects.
+CardView: To display notes in rounded cards with shadow effects. </br>
-Custom Dialogs: Dialog boxes with beautiful button colors to confirm actions.
+Custom Dialogs: Dialog boxes with beautiful button colors to confirm actions.  </br>
-ViewModel: To manage UI-related data in a lifecycle-conscious way.
+ViewModel: To manage UI-related data in a lifecycle-conscious way.  </br>
-LiveData: To observe changes to the data and update the UI accordingly.
+LiveData: To observe changes to the data and update the UI accordingly.  </br>
-RecyclerView: For displaying the list of notes dynamically.
+RecyclerView: For displaying the list of notes dynamically.  </br>
-Random Color Generator: To assign a random background color to each note for a beautiful appearance.
+Random Color Generator: To assign a random background color to each note for a beautiful appearance.  </br>

 # ScreenShot